firebase/extensions/firestore-bigquery-export/guides/IMPORT_EXISTING_DOCUMENTS.md

 #### Important notes

-+   Run the script over the entire collection **_after_** installing the Export Collections to BigQuery extension; otherwise the writes to your database during the import might not be exported to the dataset.
++   You must run the script over the entire collection **_after_** installing the Export Collections to BigQuery extension; otherwise the writes to your database during the import might not be exported to the dataset.
 +   The import script can take up to _O(collection size)_ time to finish.
 If your collection is large, you might want to consider [loading data from a Cloud Firestore export into BigQuery](https://cloud.google.com/bigquery/docs/loading-data-cloud-firestore).
-+   You will see redundant rows in your raw changelog table:
++   You will see redundant rows in your raw changelog table if either of the following happen:

     +   If document changes occur in the time between installing the extension and running this import script.
     +   If you run the import script multiple times over the same collection.

 ### Install and run the script

-This import script uses several values from your installation of the extension:
+Install the import script using `npm` (the Node Package Manager).
+Note that the import script uses several values from your installation of the extension:

 +   `${PROJECT_ID}`: the project ID for the Firebase project in which you installed the extension
 +   `${COLLECTION_PATH}`: the collection path that you specified during extension installation
 +   `${DATASET_ID}`: the ID that you specified for your dataset during extension installation

-1. Run `npx @firebaseextensions/fs-bq-import-collection`.
+1. Make sure that you have [Node.js](https://www.nodejs.org/) installed in order to access the `npm` command tools.

+1. Install the import script via `npm` by running the following command:

+    ```
+    npx @firebaseextensions/fs-bq-import-collection
+    ```

 1. When prompted, enter the Cloud Firestore collection path that you specified during extension installation, `${COLLECTION_PATH}`.